TOURNAMENT RULES / GUIDELINES

 ONLY THE MANAGER OF THE TEAM CAN MAKE A PROTEST and MUST BE STILL IN THE GAME

-*Protests and illegal players are not always cut and dry - We will also use common sense when making a protest ruling (As things do fall through the cracks sometimes - Tournament Directors decision will be final)
+*Protests and illegal players are not always cut and dry.
+We will also use common sense when making a protest ruling.
+(Tournament Director's decision will be final)

-THE (3) TYPES OF PROTESTS THAT WE ALLOW:
+THE THREE TYPES OF PROTESTS THAT WE ALLOW:

-· Checking (1) player that you know is ranked higher than the allowable player matrix (i.e., a protest of a “C” player playing illegally in the “E” division.
-You would point out the player in question.
-We would ask for their ID and then check the player to see if they are legal or not based on our rules)
+• Checking (1) player that you know is ranked higher than the allowable player matrix (for example... a protest of a “C” player playing illegally in the “E” division.
+You would point out the player in question, we would ask for their ID, and then check the player to see if they are legal or not based on our rules.
+If they are found to be illegal, the team will forfeit that game, the illegal player will be kicked out of the tournament, and the team may continue in the tournament)

-· Checking (4) chip players that you know are above the allowable limit of chip players (i.e., a protest of a team having too many “D” chip players playing in an “E” tournament.
-You would point out the (4) players in question.
-We would ask for all their ID’s and then check each of them to see if they were counted as chip players based on our rules)
+• Checking (4) chip players that you know are above the allowable limit of chip players (for example... a protest of a team having too many “D” chip players playing in an “E” tournament.
+You would point out the four players in question, we would ask for all their ID’s, and then check each of them to see if they were counted as chip players based on our rules.
+If we find the team is in violation of having too many chip players, the team will forfeit that game, will be asked to remove a chip player from their roster, and the team will be allowed to continue in the tournament)

-· Full roster ID check to see if all players are listed on the roster before the first game (this is NOT an online player ranking protest) (i.e., a protest to prove a player playing in the game is not on the roster that is posted online either publicly or in our back-end at playncs.com.
-We would pull the roster and ask for all the ID’s for the players on the opposing team to make sure they are all listed on the roster)
+• Full roster ID check to see if all players are listed on the roster before the first game (this is NOT an online player ranking protest) (for example... a protest to prove a player playing in the game is not on the roster that is posted online either publicly or in our back-end at playncs.com.
+We would pull the roster, ask for all of the ID’s for the players, and make sure they are all listed on the roster.
+If we find players in the game that are not on the roster, the team will forfeit that game, and the team will be allowed to continue in the tournament)

 RAIN OUTS, ACTS OF GOD, and GLOBAL CRISIS

-- If the full game guarantee is met for the tournament, no credits or refunds will be given.
+• If the full game guarantee is met for the tournament (including forfeits), no credits or refunds will be given.

 (Once a game starts, it is considered a played game)

-· 1st-3rd place prizes will be given out with 20 or more teams in your division.
+• Top 3 finishing teams will win awards with 20 or more teams in your division.

 PARK RULES

-- NCS have standard park rules during tournament play which include but are not limited to the following:
+• NCS has standard park rules during tournament play which include but are not limited to the following:

 Player Re-class Request Form